todogroup/ospology/local-meetups/framework.md

 We are introducing a new framework for in-person local meetups.
 OSPO Local Meetups aim to provide a forum for like-minded professionals to share knowledge and experience on OSPOs and Open Source Management within specific regions.

+## Introducing OSPOlogy Meetups, powered by TODO Group

+We are introducing a new framework for in-person local meetups.
+TODO Local Meetups aim to provide a forum for like-minded professionals to share knowledge and experience on OSPOs and Open Source Management within specific regions.

-## The OSPO local Meetup framework
+### The OSPO local Meetup framework

 In a nutshell, the framework defines the following local meetup requirements: